Shadowgate: Legacy

 In 1996, Infinite Ventures acquired from Viacom the rights to Shadowgate and other games originally developed by ICOM Simulations.
 ICOM Simulations had been acquired by Viacom in 1994, but had published no updates to the original products.
 After the acquisition, Infinite Ventures ported the game to other operating systems such as Windows 9x, as well as portable systems including Windows CE and Palm OS, under the name of Shadowgate Classic.
 These versions had a new interface and menu layout, with artwork based on the 1996 Windows versions.

-In 1999, Infinite Ventures licensed the NES version of Shadowgate to Kemco, and it was ported to the Game Boy Color with enhanced sprites and animations, also under the name of Shadowgate Classic.
+In 1999, Infinite Ventures licensed the NES version of Shadowgate to Kemco.
+This version was ported to the Game Boy Color with enhanced sprites and animations; it also used the Shadowgate Classic name.

 In 2005, a mobile phone version of the game was released by Vindigo Entertainment.
 Once again using the name of Shadowgate Classic, this version featured new graphics, puzzles, challenges, and areas.

 In 2006, Infinite Ventures licensed the rights to the ICOM Simulations portfolio to Zojoi, LLC, a company formed by Shadowgates original game designers, Dave Marsh and Karl Roelofs.
 In October 2012, Zojoi launched a Kickstarter campaign to secure funding for a remake of Shadowgate.
 Original game creators Dave Marsh and Karl Roelofs appeared in the pitch video and showed pre-production footage of the game in development.
 They set a crowd-funding goal of $120,000.
 In the second update of the Kickstarter campaign, the Black Axe, an item and quest that had been cut from the original game due to size constraints, was announced to be reintroduced in the new version of Shadowgate.
 Those who pledged $2,500 or more received a replica Staff of Ages.
 The campaign finished successfully, earning $137,232 in pledges by November 2012 and reaching its first stretch goal.
 The remake was completed and released for Windows in 2014.
 In 2019, it was ported to the PlayStation 4, Xbox One and Nintendo Switch.